jamielsharief/lightning/docs/router.md

 ## Method arguments

-By default the `ServerRequestInterface` object will be passed to the `callable`, and if you created the `Router` with `ResponseFactory` then it will also pass a second argument, a `Response` object.
+By default the `ServerRequestInterface` object will be passed to the `callable`, and if you created the `Router` with a blank `ResponseInterface` object this will be passed as a second argument.

 ```php
 class ArticlesController